Bryan & Co.

 The Industrial Court Process At The Industrial Court Of Malaysia

-By Shauna Pereira Gainful employment represents the bread and butter of every society.
+Gainful employment represents the bread and butter of every society.
 It ensures the continuation of an individual’s livelihood and the pursuance of the right to livelihood automatically invokes the larger right and that is, the Right to Life.
 In Malaysia, this is guaranteed by Article 5 of the Federal Constitution.
-When a
+When a dispute occurs between

 The Industrial Court Process At The Industrial Court Of Malaysia Read More »